twood27897/twood27897.github.io/pages/reading-list.md

+## Reading List
-A list of the books I have used or still do to help me
+A list of the books I have used or still do.

 Game Programming Patterns